top of page

 Waste & Used Electronics Training Manual

-A handler of used electronics should manage used electronics in a way that prevents releases to the environment.
+• A handler of used electronics should manage used electronics in a way that prevents releases to the environment

-• Items in the storage area should be properly labeled.
+• Items in the storage area should be properly labeled

-• Immediately clean up any spills or broken items and place materials in a container for proper disposal.
+• Immediately clean up any spills or broken items and place materials in a container for proper disposal

-Companies, governments, manufacturers, and individual purchasers are responsible for properly recycling their discarded materials in a safe and environmentally sound manner.
-In the absence of federal and state oversight, a company may want to consider a recycler that participates in an independent certification program to reduce their liability.
+• In the absence of federal and state oversight, a company may want to consider a recycler that participates in an independent certification program to reduce their liability

 Additional Resources